BerriAI/reliableGPT/README.md

 * Retrying with an alternate model - GPT-4, GPT3.5, GPT3.5 16k, text-davinci-003
 * Retrying with a larger context window model for Context Window Errors
 * Sending a Cached Response (using semantic similarity)
-* Retrying with a larger context window model for Context Window Errors
 * Retry with a fallback API key for Invalid API Key errors

 # Getting Started